Parents & Guardians

 Not a problem and we are only too happy to help.
 The first port of call would be our experienced and friendly Guidance Team who are on hand to help find the answer to any questions you might have.
 You can find their details here.

-UCAS Application Overview
+UCAS and Higher/Degree Level Apprenticship Application Overview

 Our Careers and Progress team Rachael, Alex and Meg have recorded a presentation providing information to parents on the UCAS process and the support we offer in college to students in preparing for their next steps.
+The downloadable 2023 presentation also includes information about Higher and Degree Level Apprenticeships.

 ProPortal